bramses/bramses-highly-opinionated-vault-2023/README.md

 - GitHub

+Related philosophies:
+- Digital Garden
+- Content Management Systems

 ### Causa Sui

 In the Denial of Death, philosopher Ernest Becker discusses the idea that we all knowingly or unknowingly undergo *Causa Sui projects*, or immortality projects.

-An immortality project is the desire for one to create meaning past their own life span, using their work, genetic progeny, or cultural beliefs of an afterlife.
+An *immortality project* is the desire for one to create meaning past their own life span, using their work, genetic progeny, or cultural beliefs of an afterlife.

-As a daily journal system as well as a project managment system, BHOV-2023 atttempts to help spark and foster creativity, allowing the Causa Sui project to emerge organically through your thoughts, daily goings on, and work.
+As a daily journal system as well as a project management system, BHOV-2023 attempts to help spark and foster creativity, allowing the Causa Sui project to emerge organically through your thoughts, daily goings on, and work.

+In addition, publishing Zettelkasten notes **allows you to be highly productive, without doing extra work**.

 Related Philosophies: